secondsun/chip8/README.md

 This project focuses on implementing the Chip8 interpreter in a test driven manner.
 You don't need any experience in writing emulators, but understanding Hexedecimal notation and binary operators are important.

 The master branch of this project is a stubbed out TDD project.
-The "working" branch has my finished code.
+The [working](https://github.com/secondsun/chip8/tree/working) branch has my finished project.

 ## Prerequisites

-You need to have [Java 8](http://java.oracle.com) and [Maven](maven.apache.org) installed.
+You need to have [Java 8](http://java.oracle.com) and [Maven](http://maven.apache.org) installed.
 You can confirm it is working by running :

 ```bash
 mvn clean install